JACKSON COUNTY, Fla. (WTXL) — The former Jackson County Deputy that was fired for planting evidence during traffic stops is facing more charges.

-Thomas Williams, the prosecutor on the case, said there is body camera footage of Wester planting evidence and then taunting drivers.
+Body camera footage shows Wester planting evidence and then taunting drivers.
 WTXL has submitted a request for that video.

 "A deputy is accused of planting drugs on people and arresting them under false pretenses,” said Thomas Williams, Assistant State Attorney, 1st Judicial Circuit.
 “We're very fortunate that this is not a common prosecution.
 It's one that our office is taking very seriously and prosecuting very thoroughly. "